 6) Determine where the data will be collected from

-The sixth step in creating a data collection plan is to check where to collect the data from.
+The sixth step is to check where to collect the data from.
 It means deciding on the location and/or source of data.
 The location does not mean any physical location.
 It is the location within the process.
 The data collection plan must explicitly specify where in the process data must be collected from.

 7) Decide whether to measure a sample or the whole population

-The seventh step in creating a data collection plan is to decide whether to sample the data or not.
+The seventh step is to decide whether to sample the data or not.
 Sometimes it is impractical to measure an entire population of data.
 In such a case, we then take a sample of data.
 The question that project team needs to look into could be: What should be our sampling method and sample size be to make statistically-sound judgments?

 8) Determine in what format the data will be displayed

-The eighth step in creating a Data Collection Plan is to decide the format of displaying the data.
+The eighth step is to decide the format of displaying the data.
 We can display data in many ways such as Pareto Diagrams, Scatter Diagram etc.

 The typical components of a Data Collection Plan are as follows: